 Since the digital age, online resources have become a tool for everyday life.
-It has simplified life for many people.
-However, does it also pose a problem?
+They have simplified life for many people.
+However, do these on-line resources also pose a problem?

 Online therapy, has been introduced.
 These programs provide mental health help online.
-The invention seems to have a vast array of supporters and non-supporters.
+The invention seems to have generated a vast array of advocates as well as non-supporters.

 What Is Online Therapy?